llm-bible/llm-bible.github.io/_publications/alon2024integrating.markdown

 bibkey: alon2024integrating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.13501"}
-tags: ['Agentic', 'Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Agentic', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques']
 ---
 Large Language Models (LLMs) were shown to struggle with long-term planning, which may be caused by the limited way in which they explore the space of